ubco-db/EmbedDB/README.md

 ### Running Our Code

-To run our project on your machine, follow the [setup](docs/setup.md) instructions.
+To run our project on your machine, follow the [setup](docs/setup.md) instructions for embedded platforms or see the [desktop](docs/desktop.md) for running on Windows and Linux.

 If you want to run the distribution version of the project, please look at the [distribution](docs/distribution.md) instructions.